Spatial Periodicity & In-Situ Vehicle Damage Mapping¶

 - Much of 109.5° to 119.5°: the grid remains at or above 7 out of 9.

-The signal is therefore not a knife-edge artifact of a single bearing, even though the exact best value within the window should be treated as exploratory rather than confirmatory.
-A parallel crossing-angle sweep likewise suggests gradual weakening rather than immediate collapse when the nominal 70.4° geometry is perturbed by a few degrees.
+The relevant point is not the exact best value within the window.
+It is that the alignment persists across a bearing range rather than collapsing once the nominal geometry is perturbed.
+A parallel crossing-angle sweep likewise shows gradual weakening rather than immediate collapse when the nominal 70.4° geometry is perturbed by a few degrees.

-WTC 7 (the Salomon Brothers Building) is better treated as an exploratory holdout than as a tenth point folded back into the primary fit.
+WTC 7 (the Salomon Brothers Building) is treated as a holdout rather than as a tenth point folded back into the primary fit.
 When scored after fitting phase on the primary nine points only, it lands on or near a node at 2.6 MHz, 4.1 MHz, and 10.0 MHz, but not at 5.2 MHz.

-The single consistent miss — the West Broadway Bus cluster at 4.1 MHz — requires explanation.
+The single consistent miss — the West Broadway Bus cluster at 4.1 MHz — requires a bounded explanation, not a blanket dismissal.
 Under the SCIE model, anti-nodes correspond to destructive interference minima (lower field intensity).
-Two possibilities apply:
+Two live explanations remain within the current reconstruction:

 - Secondary fire spread: The buses were documented burning adjacent to vehicles that do sit on node lines.
 Their ignition may represent conventional secondary fire spread from a node-zone vehicle, rather than primary field coupling.